FHA vs. conventional loans: pros and cons

 FHA mortgages come with a pretty cool feature: they're assumable.
 This is a huge perk, especially in a high-interest rate environment.
 If someone is selling a home with an FHA mortgage locked in at a low rate, the buyer can take it over, which is great for both the seller and the buyer.

 Conventional loans typically aren't assumable.
 If you're going this route, you'll have to secure your own financing, likely at current, and possibly higher, market rates.
-This makes FHA loans a bit more attractive in scenarios where saving on interest is a priority.
+This helps to make FHA loans a bit more attractive in scenarios where saving on interest is a priority.